Skip to content

 The Story

-Using myself as an example, I usually take up to a month to write a children’s picture book manuscript of 600 to 2000 words (depends on what my clients’ needs/ wants).
+Using myself as an example, I usually take up to a month to write a children’s picture book manuscript of 600 to 1500 words (depending on my clients’ needs/wants).
 I do mention in my freelance agreement that it can take up to eight weeks.

-Another factor in the time it takes to write the story is the time it takes the client to respond to questions and approvals of content.
+Another factor in the time it takes to write the story is the time the client takes to respond to questions and approve content.
 If a client takes more than a couple of days to respond to emails, the time frame will be thrown off.

 The Illustrations

-Getting the interior and exterior illustrations done can take two-three months, sometimes more.
-It will depend on the illustrator you use and his workload.
+Getting the interior and exterior illustrations done can take two to three months, sometimes more.
+It will depend on the illustrator you use and their workload.

 GETTING THE BOOK PUBLISHED (ready for sale and distribution)